philippinespire/pire_ssl_data_processing/stethojulis_interrupta/README.md

 sbatch WGprobe_bedcreation.sb "Sin_scaffolds_CPndA_decontam_R1R2_noIsolate.fasta"
 ```

-The longest scaffold is XX
+The longest scaffold is 156265

-The upper limit used in loop is XX
+The upper limit used in loop is 147500

-A total of XX regions have been identified from XX scaffolds
+A total of 28546 regions have been identified from 17211 scaffolds

 Move out files to logs